otator/reading-notes/read_41.md

 `action.SEND` is to specify that your activity will show up as an option to perform sending whenever the `ACTION_SEND` is fired and if the type matches the `mimeType`

-### What will happen if the user choses your activity?
+### What will happen if the user chooses your activity?

-well, you need to hanlde the intent that sent to your activity
+well, you need to handle the intent that sent to your activity

 to get the intent that sent to your activity use `getIntent()` method, and to get the data from the intent use `getIntent().getData()`